dotlang/language/README.md

 2. A struct can embed as many other structs as it wants.
 3. The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
 4. In Example 2, `Shape` is the contained type and `Circle` is container type.
 5. To have polymorphism in function calls, you should forward function calls to embedded structs (Calls on a `Circle` should be forwarded to calls on its `Shape`).
-Refer to function section for more information about forwarding functions.
 7. Note that polymorphism does not apply to generics.
 So `[Circle]` cannot substitute `[Shape]`.
 But you can have `[Circle|Square]` to have a mixed sequence of different types.
-8. We use closed recursion to forward function calls.
-This means if a function call is forwarded from `Circle` to `Shape` and inside that function, a second function is called which has candidates for both `Circle` and `Shape` the one for `Shape` will be called.

 **Examples**